MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/alerts/itsmc-dashboard-errors.md

 **Error**:

 * "AccessToken and RefreshToken invalid.
 User needs to authenticate again."
-* "Couldn't sync templates configuration for Event,Alert,Incident.
+* "Could not sync templates configuration for Event,Alert,Incident.
 See Exception Message for more details."

 **Cause**: A refresh token is expired.